Iwakuni: Sister city relations

+Local attractions

 Tourists from both Japan and overseas who visit Hiroshima and Miyajima often extend their travels to include Iwakuni.

 Kintai Bridge

 The famous Kintai Bridge (Kintai-kyō) is the city's most popular sightseeing spot.
 The Kintai Bridge spans the Nishiki River and was first constructed in 1673 by Hiroyoshi Kikkawa.
-The bridge stood until September 14, 1950 when it was destroyed by the typhoon “Kijiya”.
+The bridge stood until September 14, 1950, when it was destroyed by the typhoon “Kijiya”.
 The bridge began being rebuilt only a week later and was completed in 1953.
 It was a recreation of the original and was built using traditional techniques.
 Since the first reconstruction, the Kintai Bridge has undergone some renovation.
 The latest renovation was completed in 2004.
 Its five arches are a symbol of western Honshū.
 The Kintai Bridge is about 20 minutes from Iwakuni Station by bus and about 15 minutes from Shin-Iwakuni Station of Sanyo-Shinkansen.
 Several buses provide service from Iwakuni and Shin-Iwakuni Station to the Kintai Bridge every day.